it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 ![alt text][pic19a]

 10\.
-The Sign-in screen will pop up and you will log in with your Consumer username and password.
-If using the Consumer account that you pre-defined, the name will be based on your cluster account.
+The Sign-in screen will pop up and you will log in with username and password.
 Click **Sign in**.

 ![alt text][pic20a]

 11\.
 Once logged in, you will see the Welcome page for the portal.
 Continue to the next section to register you test application.

 ![alt text][pic21a]